Here’s what ASCII is and how ASCII is used:

 INCITS was initially known as X3 and NCITS.

-You can learn more about this group, who is also behind ASCII’s standardization, in the section about the history of ASCII’s standardization below.
+You can learn more about this group, which is also behind ASCII’s standardization, in the section about the history of ASCII’s standardization below.

 Why Is ASCII So Important?